Generic Name: cabazitaxel (ka-BAZ-i-TAX-el)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest or throat; swelling of the mouth, face, lips, or tongue); blood in the urine; confusion; fainting; fast, slow, or irregular heartbeat; mouth sores or inflammation; one-sided weakness; severe or persistent dizziness or headache; severe or persistent nausea, vomiting, diarrhea, or stomach pain; severe or persistent weakness or tiredness; severe or persistent weight loss; shortness of breath; slurred speech; symptoms of bleeding in the brain (eg, confusion, one-sided weakness, vision problems, slurred speech); symptoms of dehydration (eg, very dry skin, mouth, or eyes; weakness; increased thirst; fast or irregular heartbeat); symptoms of infection (eg, fever, chills, sore throat, cough, increased or painful urination, muscle aches, swollen lymph glands); symptoms of kidney problems (eg, decreased amount of urine produced, swelling of the face or body); unusual bruising or bleeding; vision problems; wheezing.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest or throat; swelling of the mouth, face, lips, or tongue); bloody stools; change in the color of your stools; fainting; fast, slow, or irregular heartbeat; mouth sores or inflammation; severe or persistent dizziness or headache; severe or persistent nausea, vomiting, diarrhea, constipation, or stomach pain; severe or persistent weakness or tiredness; severe or persistent weight loss; shortness of breath; symptoms of bleeding in the brain (eg, confusion, one-sided weakness, vision problems, slurred speech); symptoms of dehydration (eg, very dry skin, mouth, or eyes; weakness; increased thirst; fast or irregular heartbeat); symptoms of infection (eg, fever, chills, sore throat, cough, increased or painful urination, muscle aches, swollen lymph glands); unusual bruising or bleeding; wheezing.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.